handsontable/handsontable/docs/next/api/metaSchema.md

  * `position` - String which describes where to place the label text (before or after checkbox element).
 Valid values are `'before'` and '`after`' (defaults to `'after'`).
  * `value` - String or a Function which will be used as label text.
+ * `separated` - Boolean which describes that checkbox & label elements are separated or not.
+Default value is `false`.

 **Default**: <code>undefined</code>
 **Category**: Core